megabyte0x/hashnode-blogs/clogo9l9s00030aju2bc88uee.md

 For those who don't have **GRT** on ARB, let's experience some true web3 UX 😜

-### briding ETH from Ethereum Mainnet to Arbitrum One
+### bridging ETH from Ethereum Mainnet to Arbitrum One

 To get your GRT from Ethereum Mainnet to Arbitrum One you need to bridge it, and for that follow the steps:

-1. Head to Official Arbitrum Bridge ([https://bridge.arbitrum.io/](https://bridge.arbitrum.io/))
+1. Head to the Official Arbitrum Bridge ([https://bridge.arbitrum.io/](https://bridge.arbitrum.io/))

     ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1694456485355/3a231a41-d384-49f5-88bd-47ea2a0fb6cc.png align="center")